Yan-Oliveira/doc-fao/content/ticket-watchlist/agent/tickets/watchlist-management.rst

 .. warning::

-   The original owner agent does not have access to the watch list anymore.
+   The original owner agent will not have access to the watch list anymore.

 To export the ticket list from a watch list: